-Bishop Falls, one of the lost towns in the Ashkoan Reservoir.
-Image via Lost Towns of the Hudson Valley
+Bishop Falls, one of the lost towns in the Ashokan Reservoir.
+Image from NYPL Digital Collections via Wikimedia Commons.

 New York City has some of the best drinking water in the country, but it didn’t come without a price.
 Most are familiar with the Croton Aqueduct, the first to bring fresh water to the city in 1842–updated in 1890.
 The Catskill Aqueduct was next (a push after Brooklyn was incorporated into the City of New York), built between 1917 and 1924, bringing 40% of New York City’s water from a series of reservoirs 163 miles from upstate New York.
 What New Yorkers may not know is that the six reservoirs of the Catskill Aqueduct, including Ashokan Reservoir which is New York City’s largest, were formed by flooding a dozen towns.